 11. Barry Farber

 Let's be real: Barry Farber was an absolute garbage human being.
-He treated Rachel terribly throughout their relationship, and though at first you may have sympathy for him (he was jilted at the alter, after all), that compassion doesn't last long.
+He treated Rachel terribly throughout their relationship, and though at first you may have sympathy for him (he was jilted at the altar, after all), that compassion doesn't last long.
 When Rachel shows up at his office to apologize for her actions, Barry is incredibly rude and makes her feel extremely guilty.
 After a hasty reconciliation, Rachel learns that Barry had been sleeping with one of her bridesmaids (her close friend Mindy) for months!
 Proving just how low he could go, Barry then cheated on Mindy with Rachel before their upcoming nuptials.
 Not only was he a lying, manipulative character but he also didn't bring out the best in Rachel either.
 She truly dodged a bullet when it came to Barry.